AbdAlrhman-Samy/frontend-mentor-challenges/README.md

 ## Folder Structure

-Every challenge will have its own folder and its own README.
-I'll also try to have them deployed on GitHub Pages.
+Every challenge will have its own folder and its own README which will include the **link to deployed website** and what I learned while creating them.

 ```
 Main